mrpolonium0/Project-TUNIC-/README.md

 -Box64 Preset: Compatibility (NOT TO PUT ON PERFORMANCE OR IT WILL CRASH) -Startup Selection: Normal

-Note: Dimensity CPU weren't tested and probably woudn't work -
+Note: Dimensity CPU weren't tested and probably won't work -